vrundpadariya/advance_flutter_exam/README.md

 5. Simple and Intuitive
 Laugh Roulette is designed with simplicity in mind.
 Navigate effortlessly through the app, and let the jokes roll with just a tap.

+** bold project was not not running that why photo was not upload**